sjguo88/sjguo88.github.io/index.md

 ## Introduction:

 Hello, my name is Si-Jin Guo (although I often go by SJ to those who know me) and I am a researcher working in translational research, paediatric to adult care transitions and holistic, personalized approaches to medicine.
 I focus on the classification and depiction of intersex conditions/bodies, improving the clinical and psychosocial outcomes of the intersex/DSD/VSC populations and creating/validating tools and resources to bridge gaps in the care landscape between patients, providers and care systems.
-In my free time, I like to build mechanical keyboards, investigate urban subway systems and playing indie RPG games!
+In my free time, I like to build mechanical keyboards, investigate urban subway systems, and play indie RPG games!

 ### Areas of Interest: